This is our Blog

 Everything we had heard about Nagaland was far from reality.
 We found it to be safer than many ‘known’ states in India.
 People are extremely kind, hospitable and welcoming.
 Having visited multiple districts and villages, this remained consistent throughout.

 The region lacks entrepreneurism.
 People are highly dependent on agriculture and government jobs for wages.
 However, we got to witness a wave of change in their mindset.
 Our development partner Entrepreneur’s Associates is the driving force behind this.
-Therefore, opportunities for financial intermediaries to help mould this region’s economy through entrepreneurship, guidance and strategic
+Therefore, opportunities for financial intermediaries to help mould this region’s economy through entrepreneurship, guidance and strategic partnerships is limitless.

 Mechanical exercises of frivolous assumptions of work processes will take over the human instinct of justifying real success.
 Will there, then, prevail the shield of human considerations in business transactions, those that compel the seamless progress of instinctive human ingenuity?